projectdanube/xdi-js/README.md

 [xdi.js](http://github.com/projectdanube/xdi-js) is an XDI client library for JavaScript, intended to be used by browser-based applications to communicate with XDI servers.

-xdi.js can be imported as a NodeJS module, AMD / RequireJS module, or included directly into a web page via <script> tag.
+xdi.js can be imported as a NodeJS module, AMD / RequireJS module, or included directly into a web page via &lt;script&gt; tag.

 A sample deployment of xdi.js is available at http://xdi-js.projectdanube.org.